 01. Grids establish a meter and rhythm

-The rhythm and meter of a layout is an important part of making the content accessible, helping the viewer to understand where to find the next piece of information within the layout.
+This is an important part of making the content accessible, and helping the viewer understand where to find the next piece of information within the layout.
 It sets expectations and defines the rules, timbre and – in some cases – voice of the design.
-Think of a grid as providing the road-map along which your viewers travel.
+Think of a grid as providing the road map along which your viewers travel.

 02. Grids define and reflect proportion

-Regardless of this, proportion and scale are important tools in a layout so using a grid to determine and enforce rules helps to define that all-important set of signposts that helps the reader to access and understand content.
+Regardless of this, proportion and scale are important tools in a layout, so using a grid to determine and enforce rules helps define that all-important set of signposts that enable the reader to access and understand content.

 The whole concept of a definitive grid 'system' is a relatively recent invention in the world of design.
-Grids have existed intuitively since the earliest days of man drawing and writing, but it's only recently that layout has been considered in a scholarly fashion, and as such they've never existed in isolation from other best-practice, well understood layout tools.
-One such example of cross-over is where the golden ratio meets the grid.
+Grids have existed intuitively since the earliest days of drawing and writing, but it's only recently that layout has been considered in a scholarly fashion, and as such it has never existed in isolation from other best-practice layout rules.
+One such example of crossover is where the Golden Ratio meets the grid.

-06. Grid work with other key design principles
+06. Grids work with other key design principles